 Valve Face and Seat Inspection

 I can inspect the valve faces and valve seats.
-I clean the carbon off the valve face and then measure the thickness of the edge, or lip, of the valve face.
+I clean the carbon off the valve face with a wire wheel and then measure the thickness of the edge, or lip, of the valve face as shown in the picture below.
 The minimum thickness is 1.0 mm.
 Less than that indicates the valve needs to be replaced.

 I find the exhaust valve face lips are both about 1.3+ mm thick while the inlet valve face lips are about 1.6+ mm thick.
 So they are all serviceable.